unrays/Lumen/README.md

 *Just trying to make it look like std::unique_ptr… but without all the polish.*
 *Handmade, experimental, occasionally smart, definitely honest.*

+*I did this this morning in 2 hours for fun on this Saturday, November 22, 2025 :)*
 ```cpp
 // Copyright (c) October 2025 Félix-Olivier Dumas.
 All rights reserved.
 // Licensed under the terms described in the LICENSE file